FIRST-Tech-Challenge/fmltc/doc/design.md

 >   * periodically sends a /retrieveVideoEntity request to the the server to
 >     determine the progress of frame extraction
 >   * the server, receiving the /retrieveVideoEntity request:
+>     * reads the video entity from Cloud Datastore/Firestore
 >     * responds with the video entity
 </details>